 As an Australian Investor, particularly where you are looking at all States, the Duty payable may be a factor on where you purchase your Investment Property, and may influence your final decision.

 Although there are tax deductions applicable to Duties paid over a period of time, paying less Stamp Duty may be of importance to you.
-Advice from your Tax Accountant must be sort.
+Please consult with your Tax Accountant.

 To use this Stamp Duty Calculator you need to input the following: